dwyl/learn-elixir/code-reuse-hexpm.md

-Once you understand basic Elixir syntax you may be wondering how to re-use both your own code across projects and other people's code in your projects ...
+Once you understand basic Elixir syntax you may be wondering how to re-use both your own code across projects <br />
+and other people's code in your projects ...
-That's what we are going to learn today!
+That's what we are going to cover today!

 <!--
 If you are rewriting the same code